open-mmlab/mmagic/docs/en/user_guides/datasets/dataset_prepare.md

 ```shell
 python tools/data/super-resolution/div2k/preprocess_div2k_dataset.py --data-root ./data/DIV2K
 ```

+## The overview of the datasets in MMEditing

 We support detailed tutorials and split them according to different tasks.
 Please follow the corresponding tutorials for data preparation of different tasks.